French Stocks Drag Down European Markets On Election Jitters - UrduPoint

 "The risk of a win for Marine Le Pen and a shift in parliamentary power in France to the hard right is fuelling the selloff in French stocks, and the selloff in French banks in particular," she said.

-The French capital's benchmark CAC 40 stocks index tanked by more than two percent in afternoon deals on Friday.
+The French capital's benchmark CAC 40 stocks index tanked by more than three percent in late afternoon deals Friday before paring back some losses.

-It was down more than six percent for the week, closing in on its worst performance since March 2022 in the wake of Russia's invasion of Ukraine.
+It was down by almost seven percent for the week, marching towards its worst performance since March 2022 in the wake of Russia's invasion of Ukraine.

-The Milan stock exchange sank three percent, while the Frankfurt DAX shed 1.
+The Milan stock exchange sank more than three percent, while the Frankfurt DAX shed 1.5 percent.
+Outside the eurozone, London's FTSE 100 fell 0.2 percent.

+"It is all about the situation in France," Fawad Razaqzada, market analyst at City Index and Forex.com, told AFP.

+"The euro took a tumble amid ongoing political turmoil in France, something which also hurt European indices and undermined other risk-sensitive currencies," he said.

-In another sign of investors' concerns about the June 30 election, the yield on 10-year French sovereign bonds rose and the difference with Germany's own borrowing costs widened the most in years.
+In another sign of investors' concerns about the snap election, the yield on 10-year French sovereign bonds rose and the difference with Germany's own borrowing costs widened the most in years.

 "Soaring borrowing costs are already hitting the French government, as the perceived risk attached to a potential victory for the far right pushed the cost of sovereign debt higher," warned Shore Markets analyst Joshua Mahony.